w3c/webappsec-dbsc/README.md

 ## Future possibility: JavaScript API for StartSession

-The JavaScript API is not currently implemented, and not planned to be part of the iniital DBSC launch.
+The JavaScript API is not currently implemented, and not planned to be part of the initial DBSC launch.
 The text below describes one possible future shape for that API.

 ![Start session diagram](dbsc_js_v2.svg)